Office of Civic and Community Engagement

-SAC encourages UH Manoa faculty to offer study tours or overseas activities as part of or in addition to their academic course offerings during the academic year (Semester, Winter Break, Spring Recess, and/or Summer).
+SAC encourages UH Manoa faculty to offer study tours or overseas activities as part of or in addition to their academic course offerings during the academic year (semester, Winter Break, Spring Recess, and/or summer).
 The SAC will support and facilitate sponsored study tours (FaSST).

 Semester and Year Programs

 SAC offers semester programs in Australia, China, England, France, Italy, Japan, and Spain.
-The Japan program is offered for a full academic year.
+The Year-in-Japan program is offered only for a full academic year.
 Students enrolled in these programs must register for a minimum of 12 credit hours each term.
 All programs offer several content courses that are taught in English.